ChickenParmigiana/qtile-wayland-dotfiles-flock/README.md

-# Various dotfiles for my [Sway WM](https://www.sway.org/) setup.
+# Various dotfiles for my current [Qtile](http://www.qtile.org/) setup running under Wayland.
-Sway is a tiling Wayland compositor and a drop-in replacement for the i3 window manager for X11.
-It works with your existing i3 configuration and supports most of i3's features, plus a few extras.<br /><br />
+A full-featured, hackable tiling window manager written and configured in Python.
-**Please note that I use the latest versions of Sway, Wayland and Wlroots from their GitHub repos using the [AUR](https://aur.archlinux.org/).**
+Please note that I use the latest Qtile from their GitHub repo using the AUR [Qtile](https://aur.archlinux.org/packages/qtile-git)

 ![ScreenShot](screenshot.jpg)